SdtFps/tally-extension/CONTRIBUTING.md

-Tally is currently being built by a core team in collaboration with a community on the [Tally Community Discord server](https://chat.tally.cash). **Discord is the right place to start discussions on new features and bugs.** The community on Discord, led by a few designated folks will help to funnel these into well-organized GitHub issues for features and bugs, as well as organize folks to tackle any issues they’re interested in.
+Tally is currently being built by a core team in collaboration with a community on the [Tally Community Discord server](https://chat.tally.cash). **Discord is the right place to start discussions on new features and bugs.** The community on Discord, led by a few designated folks, who will help to funnel these into well-organized GitHub issues for features and bugs, as well as organize folks to tackle any issues they’re interested in.
 For the time being, the core team will be charged with reviewing, critiquing, and ultimately merging new work.